aneasystone/github-trending/README.md

 ## Html

+* 【2023-10-01】[Purple-CSGO / CS2-Config-Presets](https://github.com/Purple-CSGO/CS2-Config-Presets) - 🎉 CFG Presets for many scenarios in Counter-Strike 2
+* 【2023-10-01】[TheUnblockedHubOfficial / TheUnblockedHub](https://github.com/TheUnblockedHubOfficial/TheUnblockedHub) - The Unblocked Hub is the #1 site for all-in-one school entertainment.
+Accelerate your "learning" with our collection of games, apps, emulators, proxies, and so much more.
+* 【2023-10-01】[marshadkhn / TinDog](https://github.com/marshadkhn/TinDog) - This repo is all about the Tinder for dogs, It's a basic HTML CSS JS BOOTSTRAP web app
+* 【2023-10-01】[lrusso / VirtualXP](https://github.com/lrusso/VirtualXP) - Virtual Machine running in a Web browser
 * 【2023-09-30】[MetaGLM / FinGLM](https://github.com/MetaGLM/FinGLM) -
 * 【2023-09-30】[italanta / elewa-website-html](https://github.com/italanta/elewa-website-html) - Repository of the elewa website redesign.
 This is a website which uses HTML, CSS and TypeScript.
 * 【2023-09-30】[sheryislive / two-good-co](https://github.com/sheryislive/two-good-co) -